I have worked as a consultant for public agencies, technology and non-profit organisations in the U.S.A. and India since 2001.

 Topomancy consulted for the Harvard University Center for Geographic Analysis (CGA) where I am on the Advisory Board of the Harvard University Worldmap Project.
 We also completed projects for the Stanford University Humanities Center, NiCHE (Network in Canadian History of Environment), MapQuest and the Columbia University Millenium Villages Project (2008-2010).

-From 2007-2008 I was a Mozilla Foundation Fellow and technology evangelist for the free and open source bibliographic manager Zotero at the Roy Rosenzweig Center for History and New Media (CHNM) at George Mason University.
+From 2007-2008 I was a Mozilla Foundation Fellow and technology evangelist for the free and open source bibliographic tool Zotero at the Roy Rosenzweig Center for History and New Media (CHNM) at George Mason University.